jix/sccache/README.md

 To use GitHub Actions Cache provided by the GitHub-hosted runners, set the `SCCACHE_GHA` variable.
 The cache API endpoint and token will be picked up from the runner provided environment.

+Additionally you can set the `SCCACHE_GHA_KEY_SPACE` variable to an arbitrary string to isolate different sccache instance from each other.
+A sccache instance will only retrieve cached results stored using the same setting of this variable.
+The default value is the empty string.

 **Important:** The environment variables are only taken into account when the server starts, i.e. only on the first run.

 ---